yaleksander/ar-server-app/README.md

 * python (3.5.4)
 * Node.js (16.0.0)

-This code has been tested under Windows 10 and Ubuntu 22.04 successfully with all the requirements and dependencies.
+This code has been tested under Windows 10 and Ubuntu 22.04 successfully with all the requirements.

 ## The code